Access to all Library databases and descriptions of each database can be found in the dropdowns below.

 - Digital video cameras

 - Portable TV cart with DVD player

-Courtesy charging stations for your laptop or mobile device are available on the 1st, 2nd, 3rd and 4th floors of the Library.
+Courtesy charging stations for your laptop or mobile devices are available on all five floors of the Library.

 Printers, Scanners and Copiers